 Why You Need to Soak Your Grains, Beans, Nuts and Seeds

-It is no coincidence that in the modern world, where these foods are largely consumed in the form of breads, crackers, cereal, nut butters, etc., that millions are suffering from digestive issues, autoimmune disorders, and a host of other nutritionally related diseases.
+It is no coincidence that in the modern world, where these foods are largely consumed in the form of bread, crackers, cereal, nut butter, etc., that millions are suffering from digestive issues, autoimmune disorders, and a host of other nutritionally related diseases.

 Those Pesky Anti-Nutrients

 Grains, beans, nuts, and seeds appear to be innocent foods, but they aren’t.
 In fact, they’re pretty bad-ass in the wild.
 Mother Nature equipped these foods with an arsenal of weapons known as anti-nutrients, that are locked in the outer bran or seed coat.
 These toxic anti-nutrients protect them from insects and predators, and invasion by bacteria, viruses or fungi.
 The lioness has her sharp fangs and claws, the humble plant seed has its anti-nutrients!!